avineet4/-Heart-Failure-Prediction-/README.md

 # Heart Failure Prediction Model
- Machine Learning Application In Critical Care
+Machine Learning Application In Critical Care.

 The burgeoning challenge of heart failure presents a formidable task in modern healthcare, necessitating proactive measures for early detection and intervention.
 In this comprehensive research endeavour, we embark on a meticulous comparative study employing machine learning methodologies to predict heart failure.
 With a dataset rich in clinical variables and